 I say sort of because Sunday’s ride included coffeeneuring.
 My 87-mile Tuesday Fun-Odyssey also included coffeeneuring, but my documentation is questionable thus, did the coffeeneuring even happen?
 You tell me.

 Day Four of the government shutdown and for the second consecutive day I called on my Excepted Intermittent Bike Friday Tikit.
 It was cowering in a corner, licking its wounds from yesterday’s century, trying to be invisible.
 No doubt I had ruined some trust between us.

 Having designated all of my bicycles “Excepted Intermittent,” they are all required to help me with any “excepted” rides I might perform.
 Today, I called on my Bike Friday Tikit to assist me with such a ride.

 To help manage my shutdown anxiety I have spent the last couple of days away from the television, the computer, and the depressing barricaded and closed areas of downtown.
-I’m also trying to get in some exercise.
-After all, I want my work clothes to still fit when this $%&! […]

 Over the weekend Felkerino and I meandered from home to do what we call the “Leesburg Loop,” a 90-ish mile ride that starts in D.C., crosses the river into Virginia and takes the Custis and W&OD Trails to Leesburg, winds around to White’s Ferry for a quick ferry ride across the Potomac into Maryland, continues on roads near Poolesville, and returns to D.C. via Potomac, Maryland and MacArthur Boulevard.